 As we commemorate the 30th anniversary of H.R.
-5050 this year, it is important to remember the foresight and perseverance of the many women who advocated for passage of the Women’s Business Ownership Act.
+5050 in 2018, it is important to remember the foresight and perseverance of the many women who advocated for passage of the Women’s Business Ownership Act.
 The NAWBO members and their colleagues who helped to draft this landmark legislation and lobbied Congress to make it a reality were true visionaries.
 It is difficult to imagine the nation’s economy and culture today without the proliferation of women-owned businesses and the goods, services, jobs and other advancements that they and the women they empowered have created or driven since 1988.

 In March, 2018, the National Association of Women Business Owners (NAWBO) released “Spotlight on H.R.
 5050: The Bill that Changed Everything for Women Business Owners.”
 This white paper, sponsored by The PNC Financial Services Group, reflects on the provisions that transformed the course for women business owners and highlights the current areas for improved policy and better women involvement.
 The white paper includes anecdotes of NAWBO leaders who played a role in H.R.
 5050, as well as assessments of the current status of women business owners from NAWBO leaders and luminaries in the women business owner community including SBA Administrator Linda McMahon and NWBC Chair Carla Harris.
 Right now, women own an estimated 11.6 million businesses employing nearly 9 million people and generating nearly $1.7 trillion in revenues.
 Download the white paper »

 Noteworthy sections of The Women’s Business Ownership Act included:

 - Erasing the need for a male relative or husband to co-sign a business loan

 - Establishing the Women’s Business Center (WBC) program

 - Creating the National Women’s Business Council (NWBC)